Mehakpreet21/miniproject1-123/part3.md

 * click the green Fork button on the upper right corner
 * GitHub will send you the newly forked repository
 * you can now make changes and send pull requests to the owner

+### Cloning
+Cloning allows the user to create a "cloned" version of the original project.
+The cloned repository will be created and can be stored on your local computer.
+Therefore, others generally do not have access to the cloned repository stored on your computer.
+In addition, cloning does not allow the user to pull down changes from the original repository.
+When collaborating, a user must be specifically added as a collaborator in order to contribute to the original repository.

+**Steps to Clone:**
+* In GitHub, navigate to repository that you want to clone
+* On the main project page, click the green "Clone or download" button
+* While in "Clone with SSH", copy the url to your clipboard
+* Navigate to your command promt and type "git clone <insert url>" and press enter
+* enter the newly created repository by typing "cd <name of repository> and pressing enter
+* you can now make changes to the respository by using git commands like add and commit
+* once you push the changes to the original repository, the changes we be available GitHub